evanca/quick-portfolio/projects/embodied_sonification/embodied_sonification.md

 You can learn more about  these compositions here:
 [The Human Cost Sonifications](../human_cost/human_cost)

+Idle Hands features on the album 'Tides - An ISSTA Anthology'.
+It was released on the [Stolen Mirror label](http://stolenmirror.com() and collects a many important pieces that were performed during the first 10 years of the Irish Sound Science and Technology Association's existence.
+You can learn more about the album and purchase it here: [http://stolenmirror.com/2021d01-tides.html](http://stolenmirror.com/2021d01-tides.html)

 A number of these pieces have been performed live at academic conferences and cultural events at national and international levels including:<br/>
 * [The Irish Sound Science and Technology Convocation 2014](https://s3images.coroflot.com/user_files/individual_files/711451_7SZ94dIf0s3EopLGzawCUcKWt.pdf)<br/>